 The Sarova Lion Hill Game Lodge is one classic, a cost-effective accommodation that offers 64 deluxe rooms and 3 suites with private veranda, nicely located within individual chalets, spread all around the property.
 Stepping into your chalet room, you’re greeted by wood accents, warm color palettes, open beam ceilings, white linens, simple furnishing, and everything needed to make you feel relaxed and at home.

 The Lake Nakuru Lodge stands as the largest economical accommodation in the park, offering a total of 95 standard rooms and two suites.
 It has the capacity to comfortably accommodate over 200 guests.
-Located in the southeast corner of the park, this lodge features beautiful landscape gardens with paved walkways, while also bringing you closer to the action.
+Located in the southeast corner of the park, this lodge features beautifully landscaped gardens with paved walkways, while also bringing you closer to the action.

 Here, you have a chance to take a close peek at the rare black rhinos and the majestic Rothschild’s giraffes.
 For tourists looking for a modest accommodation with palatable food and quality services, this is a good choice for you.